Hamzazaheer721/Natour/readme.md

 should wrap.
 By default, inline content wraps around the margin-box.
 Hence, shape-outside property allows customization to its wrapping, making it possible to wrap it around complex objects rather than simple boxes.
+Note: This is very demanding property, it requires the width, height and float as well.